ShibamRoy9826/easyfeh/README.md

 Typical Usage: easyfeh -[option] [img_path(if required)]

 Commands:
     easyfeh -h
     or easyfeh -help         -> Prints this help message

+    easyfeh -restore
-    easyfeh -restore         -> Sets the wallpaper which was last used (Sets random if no history is saved, needs random to be enabled in or easyfeh -res             that case)
+    or easyfeh -res          -> Sets the wallpaper which was last used (Sets random if no history is saved, needs random to be enabled in that case)

+    easyfeh -prev
-    easyfeh -prev            -> Sets previous wallpaper (requires wallpaper history to be turned on) or easyfeh -p
+    or easyfeh -p            -> Sets previous wallpaper (requires wallpaper history to be turned on)

+    easyfeh -next
-    easyfeh -next            -> Sets next wallpaper (requires wallpaper history to be turned on) or easyfeh -n
+    or easyfeh -n            -> Sets next wallpaper (requires wallpaper history to be turned on)

+    easyfeh -random
-    easyfeh -random          -> Sets a random wallpaper (directory for random wallpaper must be configured or internet wallpapers should      or easyfeh -r               be turned on)
+    or easyfeh -r            -> Sets a random wallpaper (directory for random wallpaper must be configured or internet wallpapers should be turned on)

+    easyfeh -random
+            -use-internet
-    easyfeh -random          -> Sets a random wallpaper from the internet -use-internet
+    or easyfeh -r -ui        -> Sets a random wallpaper from the internet

-    or easyfeh -r -ui
+    easyfeh -random
+            -use-down

-    easyfeh -random          -> Sets a random wallpaper from wallpapers downloaded from internet -use-down
+    or easyfeh -r -ud        -> Sets a random wallpaper from wallpapers downloaded from internet
-    or easyfeh -r -ud

     easyfeh [some_img_path]  -> Sets an image as wallpaper (supported formats : jpg, jpeg, png, pnm, tiff, bmp, gif)

+    easyfeh -reset-hist
-    easyfeh -reset-hist      -> Resets the wallpaper history (Keeps the last used wallpaper) or easyfeh -rh
+    or easyfeh -rh           ->  WARNING!
+Resets the wallpaper history (Keeps the last used wallpaper,Take backups before running this!)

+    easyfeh -reset-walls
-    easyfeh -reset-walls     -> Deletes all wallpapers downloaded from internet or easyfeh -rw
+    or easyfeh -rw           -> WARNING!
+Deletes all wallpapers downloaded from internet (Take backups before running this!)

+    easyfeh -reset-conf
-    easyfeh -reset-conf      -> WARNING!
-Deletes Existing configuration and resets to default (Take backups before running this!) or easyfeh -rc
+    or easyfeh -rc           -> WARNING!
+Deletes Existing configuration and resets to default (Take backups before running this!)

+    easyfeh -show-hist
-    easyfeh -show-hist       -> Prints out the history or easyfeh -sh
+    or easyfeh -sh           -> Prints out the history

+    easyfeh -show-down
-    easyfeh -show-down       -> Prints out all the wallpapers downloaded from internet (If any) or easyfeh -sd
+    or easyfeh -sd           -> Prints out all the wallpapers downloaded from internet (If any)

+    easyfeh -show-curr
-    easyfeh -show-curr       -> Prints out the path to the current wallpaper(last used, requires wallpaper history to be turned on) or easyfeh -sc
+    or easyfeh -sc           -> Prints out the path to the current wallpaper (last used, requires wallpaper history to be turned on)

-    easyfeh -download <amount>      -> Downloads wallpapers(Doesn't set them) -query <query> -source <source>    Optional arguments : -query , -source or                                 If not specified, it will check the configuration. easyfeh -d <amount> -q <query>     Available options for sources: unsplash, wallhaven -s <source>
+    easyfeh -download <amount>       -> Downloads wallpapers (Doesn't set them) -query <query> -source <source>        Optional arguments : -query , -source or                                     If not specified, it will check the configuration. easyfeh -d <amount> -q <query>         Available options for sources: wallhaven, unsplash -s <source>

-** The configuration file for easyfeh can be found at $HOME/.config/easyfeh/config.toml **
 ```

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">